BriceBKOH2/DungeonCrawler/README.md

   Create Character class with associated method
   Unit testing on Character class

+Create Warrior Thief and Mage sub class of Hero (implements interface for reward method and is subclass of Character) with override of specific method from Character
+Unit testing on the three classes

 - To Do :

-Create Warrior Thief and Mage sub class of Character with override of specific method from Character Unit testing on the three classes

 Create Monster sub class of Character
 Unit testing on the class